samuelschnurr/stock-hub/StockHubApi/README.md

 # StockHubApi

-This project represents the backend for the Angular frontend application <a href="https://github.com/samuelschnurr/stock-hub/tree/main/StockHubApp">StockHubApp</a>.
+This project represents the backend for the Angular application <a href="https://github.com/samuelschnurr/stock-hub/tree/main/StockHubApp">StockHubApp</a>.

 - REST API based on .NET 5
 - Configured to run on IISExpress and Kestrel